mrisher/smtp-sts/reporting.md

 ## Report Type

-This document registers a new parameter `report-type="tlsrpt"` under `multipart/report` top-level media type for use with [@!RFC6522].
+This document creates a new registry for "report-type" parameter to the Content-Type header field for the "multipart/report" top-level media type defined in [@!RFC6522].

+The registry name is "Report Type Registry", and the procedure for updating the registry will be "Specification Required".

+An entry in this registry should contain:

+* the report-type being registered

+* one or more registered media-types that can be used with this report-type

+* the document containing the registration action

+* an optional comment

+The initial entries are:

+Report-Type: tlsrpt
+Media Type: application/tlsrpt+gzip, application/tlsrpt+json
+Registered By: [RFCXXXX]
-The media type suitable for use as a report-type is defined in the following section.
+Comment: Media types suitable for use with this report-type are defined in Sections 6.4 and 6.5 of [RFCXXXX]

+Report-Type: disposition-notification
+Media Type: message/disposition-notification
+Registered By: [@?RFC8098]

+Report-Type: disposition-notification
+Media Type: message/global-disposition-notification
+Registered By: [@?RFC6533]

+Report-Type: delivery-status
+Media Type: message/delivery-status
+Registered By: [@?RFC3464]

+Report-Type: delivery-status
+Media Type: message/global-delivery-status
+Registered By: [@?RFC6533]

 ## +gzip Media Type Suffix